 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that covers all key dimensions well.
-It provides specific concrete capabilities, natural trigger terms, explicit 'Use when' and 'trigger for' clauses, and even draws a clear boundary against a closely related skill to minimize conflict.
-The only minor weakness is that it's somewhat dense with technical terms, but this is appropriate for its target audience.
+It enumerates specific capabilities, provides natural trigger terms, explicitly states both what and when, and even includes boundary guidance to distinguish it from a closely related skill.
+The only minor note is that it's somewhat dense, but the information density is appropriate for disambiguation among many skills.

 | Dimension | Reasoning | Score |